International full service team covering all aspects of construction law

 Our construction team advises on procurement, risk management and disputes for a wide range of clients, including contractors, owners, consultants and insurers.
 We have worked on some of the largest and most technically complex projects in the world, in relation to a wide range of industries, in particular in the energy and infrastructure fields.

-The team spans the globe, with particular hubs in London, Dubai, Hong Kong, Sydney and Melbourne, although we are able to resource projects from any of HFW's international offices.
+The team spans the globe, with particular hubs in London, Dubai, Kuwait, Hong Kong, Sydney, Melbourne and Perth, although we are able to resource projects from any of HFW's international offices.
 Our lawyers are highly recommended by the independent directories that periodically review the legal market.
 The Partners are recognised as experts in construction law and are the authors of the leading book on project change, Construction Contract Variations.

 What we do in Construction